1. Introduction

 7. Training

 Resolution Life Group’s Code of Conduct is based on practicing high ethical, legal and professional standards.
 Our annual Code of Conduct training is mandatory for all staff and includes content around ethical conduct, including the promotion of basic human rights and respect for others in the workplace.
-On an annual basis, we provide training on our ESG Policy which also has a corporate responsibility section.
+On an annual basis, we provide training on our sustainability activities and Policy which also has a corporate responsibility section.

 8. Our effectiveness in combating slavery and human trafficking